Basic Attacks

 Throws

 A universal move performed either with the “Throw” button or by inputting 1+3.
-Throws are unblockable, which allows you to open up an overly defensive opponent; however, throws are considered high attacks and can be crouched under by the defending player so long as they are not blocking.
+Throws are unblockable, which allows you to open up an overly defensive opponent; however, Throws are considered high attacks and can be crouched under by the defending player so long as they are not blocking.
 There are two types of basic throws: Back Throws (performed by pressing the throw input alone) and Forward Throws (performed by pressing Forward+Throw).
-These throws can be escaped (or “teched”) by pressing 1/3 or 2/4 respectively, as long as the teching player is not blocking while they are being hit by the throw.
+These throws can be escaped (or “teched”) by pressing 1/3 or 2/4 respectively, as long as the teching player is not holding Block while being thrown or is not being counterhit/punished with the Throw (referred to as “Throw Kounter” or “Throw Punish”).

 Back Throws do 11% damage universally but may vary in the position they leave the opponent; some back throws may keep them relatively close whereas others may knock the opponent fullscreen.
 A common tactic to negate this variable distance and gain advantage is to use a back throw on an opponent that has the player trapped in the corner, effectively placing the opponent in that same corner and establishing knockdown pressure.
 As modern NRS games historically do not give throws invulnerability frames during their animation (leaving them open to interruption by certain onscreen projectiles or traps), back throws in MK1 can similarly be interrupted by a Kameo Ambush, which may allow for additional kombo potential depending on the throw’s animation and its synergy with the selected Ambush.